chantaltan/DH110-CHANTALTAN/assignment06/README.md

 ## Impression Test
 I then conducted an impression test to see which look-and-feel of my GUI components best fit the website.
-[Here] is the recording of the impression test.
+The recording of the impression test can be found [here](https://drive.google.com/file/d/12fkI9iLRKtb1rkD_6uLretcp8OYfdWLb/view?usp=sharing).

 ### Summary of Findings